Riviss/rrelocation/README.md

 - `create_relocation_files.py` – chunked cross‑correlation workflow that limits memory use.

 The `scripts/` folder contains the Julia relocation script (`run_growclust3D.jl` and its multi‑process variant) and a helper shell script `run_relocation.sh` which loops over cluster directories.

+Configuration of file paths is centralised in `src/config.py`.

 ## Usage